Musiki8213/TASK-1-React-Native-UI-Challenge-/README.md

 eas build --platform ios --profile preview
 ```

-**Note:** The first iOS build will ask you to set up your Apple Developer credentials.
-You can either:
-- Use your Apple ID (free, but limited to 7 days)
-- Use an Apple Developer account ($99/year) for longer validity

 5. Download the IPA from the Expo dashboard once the build completes.

 **For Testing Without Building:**